JessyMangat/video-chat-app/README.md

 ### Additional Info

-To get started create an account at: https://tokbox.com/account/user/signup
+To get started create an account [ere](https://tokbox.com/account/user/signup)

 Once your account is made, create a project and obtain the following: